 This blog post is going to focus on the products that I am currently using, but if you are interested in a deeper dive into The Ordinary, I have made a video where I explain 9 products from The Ordinary, how to use The Ordinary products, and I also discuss which products from The Ordinary are on my list to try next.

 I have been using this Vitamin C serum for 6 months and it is now a staple part of my skincare routine.
 If you aren’t already sticking some Vitamin C on your face – DO IT.
 It will brighten your skin, reduce signs of ageing, and give you a healthy glow.
 Since I’ve been using this product, I’ve noticed I’m reaching for my foundation less and less.

 I started using this serum at the same time as the Ascorbyl Glucoside 12%.
-Buffet is one of the most expensive products from The Ordinary, coming in at £12.
+Buffet is one of the most expensive products from The Ordinary skincare, coming in at £12.
 But it is a power house serum, combining a cocktail of Matrxyl complexes (Matryxyl being an anti-wrinkle ingredient) in a base of 11 skin-friendly amino acids and multiple hyaluronic acid complexes.
 If that means nothing to you, it’s basically a really great all-rounder for anti-ageing.
-I am onto my second bottle of Buffet and I can’t see it moving from my Skincare favourites for a long time.
+I am onto my second bottle of Buffet serum by The Ordinary and I can’t see it moving from my skincare favourites for a long time.